Kumasi: Government

 Although Kumasi does not have a mayor on its own, the metropolitan it is located in and administrated by has a mayor–council form of government.
-The mayor (executive chief) is appointed president of Ghana and approved by the city council, the Kumasi Metropolitan Assembly.
+The mayor (executive chief) is appointed by the president of Ghana and approved by the city council, the Kumasi Metropolitan Assembly.
 As of 2021, the current mayor of the metropolitan is Samuel Pyne.

 Sub-Metros

 The metro is split up into 10 sub-metropolitan areas: Manhyia, Tafo, Suame, Asokwa, Oforikrom, Asawase, Bantama, Kwadaso, Nhyiaeso and Subin.
 The metro is also split up into 5 health districts: Asokwa, Subin, Bantama, Manhyia North and Manhyia South.

 Demographics

 The population of the city of Kumasi is 443,981 people while the population of the metropolitan area is 3,490,030 people.
 One out of every five people in Kumasi are Christian, followed by Islam and traditional African religions.
 The largest ethnic group in the city is the Asante, followed by the Mole-Dagbon and Ewe people.
 Most of the population was born outside of the municipality, with about half being born outside the region.